TNDTOPITO/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints hello user, where user is the current Linux user
+script that prints all possible combinations of two letters, except oo